Course Descriptions: Ph.D. in Depth Psychology with Specialization in Psychotherapy

 Contemporary culture has seen the human-machine interface decisively dissolve to such an extent that few people can exist without their technology, be it smart phones, titanium joints, or Facebook page.
 People now work, love, and play in cyber culture, unwilling and, in some cases, unable to retreat from it.
 This course examines the benefits and the costs of becoming cyborg—the enhanced human—which is an image of both horror and hope.
 Students explore their own dependence upon technology, discuss how digital life manifests in contemporary psychological symptoms, and consider how it shapes the practice of psychotherapy in the 21st century.

-Psychotherapy and Culture III: Trauma and the Body
+Psychotherapy and Culture III: Developmental Trauma and the Body

 The earliest experience of the self arises from the body, yet attachment wounds produced by trauma often generate dissociation, as though the flesh is no longer a safe and hospitable home.
 Original clinical work in attachment theory by Bowlby and Ainsworth, now confirmed and extended by contemporary neurobiological research, points toward the need to address the entire body-mind in clinical work.
 This course explains the renewed emphasis on somatosensory awareness in psychotherapy—a reversal of the durable cultural legacy of Cartesian dualism that affects so many healing modalities—and teaches the core principles and skillful use of a "bottom-up" clinical approach to trauma.
 Students develop a felt sense of the embodied psyche in their personal lives and in their professional work with patients.

 Literary Foundations for Depth Psychotherapy: Narratives of the Personal and Collective Psyche